Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Preliminaries and Problem Statement

 where $\Delta(\mathbf{x})$ is defined as

 Moreover, the subdomains defining each case are given by

 where $s_1(\mathbf{x})$ and $s_2(\mathbf{x})$ are defined as

-The first case corresponds to the \gls{CLF} constraint being active and the \gls{CBF} constraint being inactive.
-Conversely, the second scenario occurs when the \gls{CBF} constraint is active, but the \gls{CLF} constraint is inactive.
+The first case corresponds to the CLF constraint being active and the CBF constraint being inactive.
+Conversely, the second scenario occurs when the CBF constraint is active, but the CLF constraint is inactive.
 The third case involves both constraints being active, and finally, the fourth case matches the scenario where neither constraint is active \cite{ames2016control}, \cite{li2023graphical}.
-Furthermore, this controller is locally Lipschitz continuous on $\mathbb{R}^n$, provided that, in addition to $\mathbf{f}$ and $\mathbf{G}$, the \gls{CLF} and \gls{CBF} gradients, along with $\gamma$ and $\alpha$, are all locally Lipschitz continuous \cite{morris2013sufficient}, \cite{jankovic2018robust}.
+Furthermore, the controller defined in \eqref{Eq:CLF-CBF-QP} is locally Lipschitz continuous if the gradients of the CLF and CBF, along with $\gamma$ and $\alpha$, are locally Lipschitz continuous \cite{morris2013sufficient}, \cite{jankovic2018robust}.

 Nevertheless, this general approach has a significant drawback.
-Despite ensuring the forward invariance of the safe set as a strict requirement, relaxing the stabilization objective can introduce additional equilibrium points besides the minimizer of the \gls{CLF}.
+Despite ensuring the forward invariance of the safe set as a strict requirement, relaxing the stabilization objective can introduce additional equilibrium points besides the minimizer of the CLF.
 Particularly, the set of equilibrium points on the safe set $\mathcal{C}$ of the closed-loop system that results from applying the controller \eqref{Eq:CLF-CBF-QP} into \eqref{Eq:ControlAffineSystem}, $\mathcal{E}_\mathcal{C}$, is determined as

-where $\mathcal{E}_{\text{int}(\mathcal{C})}$ and $\mathcal{E}_{\partial\mathcal{C}}$ denote the sets of interior and boundary equilibria, respectively, which are given by
+where $\mathcal{E}_{\mathrm{int}(\mathcal{C})}$ and $\mathcal{E}_{\partial\mathcal{C}}$ denote the sets of interior and boundary equilibria, respectively, which are given by

 Moreover, as detailed in \cite{reis2020control}, some of the induced equilibrium points can even be asymptotically stable, leading to deadlock situations and undermining any guarantees of task completion.